-Criteria JORC Code explanation Commentary Criteria JORC Code explanation Commentary related to well-defined major fault zones, although usually with deposits locally situated along second or third order structures.
+Criteria JORC Code explanation Commentary Criteria JORC Code explanation related to well-defined major fault zones, although usually with deposits locally situated along second or third order structures.
 As a result, such targets are typically reasonably large tonnages of relatively low-grade gold but can also produce fissure vein hosted lower tonnage high grade deposits.
 At Bingara potential also exists to identify Besshi-Cyprus style volcanic hosted massive sulphide (VHMS) deposits formed from the precipitation of high sulphur fluids in deep marine volcanic terranes, close to the seawater-seafloor interface and are potentially economic concentrations of copper, zinc and silver mineralisation.
 At Nundle potential also exists to identify subtle 'Carlin-style' disseminated, sediment-hosted gold within areas of decalcified, calcareous sediments identified to the west of the PMFS and epigenetic Cu-Au systems spatially associated with altered, Early Devonian intrusives.
-Et 8574 and Et 8800 Bingara & All Nations At Bingara the PMFS juxtaposes the Gamilaroi Terraine to the west, composed of a broadly folded island arc derived sediments, against the Weraerai Terrane, of variably schistose and serpentinised ophiolite sequence from the strongly deformed and lower greenschist metamorphosed.
+At Bingara the PMFS juxtaposes the Gamilaroi Terraine to the west, composed of a broadly folded island arc derived sediments, against the Weraerai Terrane, of variably schistose and serpentinised ophiolite sequence from the strongly deformed and lower greenschist metamorphosed.
 The fault-bound Weraerai Terrane is postulated as structurally emplaced via strike-slip faulting and serpentinite diapirism in the early Permian.
 Permo-Triassic calc-alkaline volcanics and granitoids postdate emplacement of the deformed assemblage and are associated with widespread carbonate-fuchsite (listwanite) alteration.
-Ustuantie alteratio is commende according and serpentinite diapirism is the denority. associated with widespread carbonate-fuchsite (listwanite) alteration.
 Listwanite alteration is commonly associated with vein gold deposits, which, together with less common stockwork and disseminated gold deposits, are developed within and immediately to the east and west of the serpentinite (Bingara goldfields).
 Gold mineralisation is predominantly hosted by Werarei Terrane serpentintes and Djungati Terrane Woolomin Group.
 However, some

-Criteria JORC Code explanation Commentary Criteria JORC Code explanation Commentary deposits including the All-Nations gold mine are hosted by sediments of the Tamworth group belonging to the Gamilaroi Terrane.
+Criteria JORC Code explanation Commentary Criteria JORC Code explanation deposits including the All-Nations gold mine are hosted by sediments of the Tamworth group belonging to the Gamilaroi Terrane.
 The Hidden Treasure - Spring Creek Trend The Spring Creek area includes many listed historical gold workings on a broad network of veins, or in silicified metasediments and altered serpentinite (presumably as disseminations).
 Mineralisation is related to a shallow east dipping zone of quartz-carbonate veinlets and disseminated sulphides localised at the contact between altered basaltic volcanics and carbonaceous shale.
 Gold mineralisation has been described as coarse disseminations within metasediments, with higher grades present in the host metasediments rather than quartz veins that are up to 30 cm thick.
 The mineralisation has not been closed off along strike or down dip, with historic workings and soil anomalies continuously encountered along the sheared lower basalt contact to the north and south.
-Mineralisation is associated with small irregular quartz veins associated with granite and feldspar porphyry dykes within fine grained well bedded slates, sandstones, and greywackes that are rhythmically interbedded with fine-grained tuffs and feldspar porphyry tuffs.
+Lone Hand Mineralisation is associated with small irregular quartz veins associated with granite and feldspar porphyry dykes within fine grained well bedded slates, sandstones, and greywackes that are rhythmically interbedded with fine-grained tuffs and feldspar porphyry tuffs.
 The line of reef strikes northeast and dips northwest at 70 degrees.
-Mt Everest The historical Mount Everest Copper Mine was one of the largest copper deposits to be worked out of a number of Besshi-Cyprus Volcanic Hosted Massive Sulphide (VHMS) copper discoveries within the Woolomin Beds along the eastern edge of the serrentinite belt copper deposits to be worked out of a number of Besshi-Cyprus Volcanic Hosted Massive Sulphide (VHMS) copper discoveries within the Woolomin Beds along the eastern edge of the serpentinite belt.
+Mt Everest The historical Mount Everest Copper Mine was one of the largest copper deposits to be worked out of a number of Besshi-Cyprus Volcanic Hosted Massive Sulphide (VHMS) copper discoveries within the Woolomin Beds along the eastern edge of the serpentinite belt. the Woolomin Beds along the eastern edge of the serpentinite belt.
 Exposure was generally poor however the reported mapped geology of the Prospect area outlined a sequence of predominantly steeply dipping fine-grained metasediment (phyllite and metasiltstone) and chert beds striking north-westerly, with occasional ironstones beneath a metabasalt/andesite sequence.
 Fentons